turingschool/front-end-curriculum/projects/weathrly.md

 ## Phase two

-* The application should have a 7 hour weather forecast
+* The application should have a 7 hour weather forecast component.
+Each hour should be a card component and should display
+   * the hour
-   * For each hour it should display an image that reflects the weather
+   * an image that reflects the weather
-   * For each hour it should display the projected temperature and the hour
+   * the projected high and low temperature

 * Application should handle when a user searches for a location that is not found by the API.
 Team should research different ways to handle unfound locations by looking around on different weather and other location searching applications and implement a solution for their project that they find intuitive.

 ## Phase three

-* The application should show a 10 day forecast
+* The application should have a 10 day forecast component.
+Each day should be a card component and should display
-  * Each day should display the Name of the day, an Image reflecting the weather condition and the High and Low for each day.
+  * the name of the day
+  * an image that reflects the weather
+  * the projected high and low temperature

 ## Phase four